rainbowdashlabs/sql-java/README.md

 Note: Other databases might have different types.
 Read the documentation of your database.\

-Note 2: Some types have differnent names than the java data types. `Bigint` in SQL is equal to a `long` in Java for example.
+Note 2: Some types have different names than the java data types. `Bigint` in SQL is equal to a `long` in Java for example.

 # Prerequisite